vertueux/smov/samples/README.md

 ## Overview

-The gaits sub-directory contains all packages and source code related to the movement of the SMOV robot in real time, with physical interactions.
+The samples sub-directory contains a few samples to test on the robot.